Workshops and Talks

 What would this look like at the county level?
 What do the majority of county residents want regarding water policy, land use policy, cell phone tower policy, economic development policy, etc?
 And is the Board of Supervisors in your county prepared to stand tall with that majority when push comes to shove?

 Are local residents prepared to shift their activism towards more effective tactics and strategies that literally rein in corporate constitutional "rights", which tend to be one of the PRIMARY barriers against citizens getting what they want for their communities.

 This is the focus of my transformative workshop.
 I would be honored to present it to a body of local residents who are tired of losing over and over again, when corporate interests interfere in our political processes.

-After an initial presentation, I will facilitate a series of focused discussions and small and large group exercises to assist participants in:
+The workshop includes a series of history and strategy presentations, as well as numerous opportunities for focused discussions and small and large group exercises to assist participants in:

 * understanding the history and root causes of the rise of corporate rule, and corporate usurpation of our democratic authority to govern ourselves

 * examining the local impacts of corporate rule, how citizens are currently challenging corporations locally, and how these efforts could be reframed to be more effective

 * decolonizing our minds and our language from the firm grip of corporate culture

 * taking time to express and feel our sorrow, anger, despair, etc about living in a society drenched in corporate culture